zyonet/coding-notes/rst/win/windows.rst

             ],
         }

-        # dont know why this would appear when launching cygwin from cmd:
+.. note:: Normally you cannot use comments in json, the json should be all data.
+But in vscode seems the comment is allowed.
-        # ``ANOMALY: meaningless REX prefix used``
+        The json block above is set to type ``text`` instead of ``json`` in rst source code to avoid sphinx issue a warning of ``WARNING: Could not lex literal_block as "json".
+Highlighting skipped.``.

-        # It also will appear when using cygwin as the default shell in vscode.
+Don't know why this would appear when launching cygwin from cmd: ``ANOMALY: meaningless REX prefix used``.
-        # Seems we can just ignore.
+It also will appear when using cygwin as the default shell in vscode.
+Seems we can just ignore.

 Let cygwin use english